loeeeee/immich-in-lxc/README.md

 ## Install custom photo-processing library

-Likely because of license issue, many libraries included by distribution package managers do not support all the image format we want, e.g., HEIF, RAW, etc. Thus, we need compile these libraries from source.
+Likely because of license issue, many libraries included by distribution package managers do not support all the image format we want, e.g., HEIF, RAW, JPEG XL, etc. Thus, we need compile these libraries from source.
 It can be painful to figure out how to do this, but luckily, I have already sorted out for you.

 ### Install compile tools